byliz/blog/_posts/2018-12-18-game-design-board-game.md

   - games
   - game design
   - board games
 excerpt: "This was the final project for my Game Design Methodology course in which I and 4 team mates designed a game and built a board game prototype of it.
-My roles included the rulebook cover art, playtesting, and design."
+My contributions included the rulebook cover art, some asset art, playtesting, proofreading, and help with game design."
 img: boardgame.png
 ---